imker25/samba_exporter/README.md

 ### samba_exporter service

 To change the behavior of the samba_exporter service update the `/etc/default/samba_exporter` according to your needs.
 You can add any option shown in the help output of `samba_exporter` to the `ARGS` variable.
+The service will start with `ARGS=-web.listen-address=127.0.0.1:9922` by default, in case your prometheus server is running on a different machine you need to change this.

 Get help: